Brand System / Fintech / Buy now pay later / 2014-present

 Why is Afterpay a brand system case?

 Afterpay is filed as a brand system case because the visible consequence sits in that decision pattern.
-Afterpay made credit look like checkout flow.
+Afterpay moved installment finance into the checkout moment and made the payment schedule the brand cue.

 What can brands learn from Afterpay?